one to another…

 - Emergency Grant Fund: A monetary grant to sustain needy individuals during a financial crisis.

 - Matanos l’Evyonim – Yad L’Yad distributes Matanos l’Evyonim funds to needy families on Purim day, enabling our community to perform this special mitzvah.
-In 2012 we distributed over $10,000 on Purim!
+In 2014 we distributed almost $16,500 on Purim!

-- Maos Chittim – Yad L’Yad distributes almost $10,000 worth of Pesach food and food gift cards in the weeks before the holiday.
+- Maos Chittim – Yad L’Yad distributed almost $11,000 worth of Pesach food and food gift cards in the weeks before the holiday in 2013.
 This timely mitzvah ensures that all families in our community can enjoy the yom tov.

 To donate to one of these special projects, make a note on your check or your Paypal donation to Yad L’Yad.